Oghma-Infinium/Vagabond/README.md

 Please read the [FAQ](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/FAQ.md), [Config](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/CONFIG.md) and [Gameplay Guide](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/GAMEPLAY.md) before seeking support.

-If you still have an issue with the list after reading the above docs, feel free to join the [Waking Dreams](https://discord.gg/wakingdreams) discord server for support. **To access the support channel**, you must first accept the terms for support in the [#🧠│vagabond-eula](https://discord.com/channels/1008047161281347606/1186441919438532668/1186451364939829348) channel.
+If you still have an issue with the list after reading the above docs, feel free to join the [Waking Dreams](https://discord.gg/wakingdreams) Discord server for support. **To access the support channel**, you must first accept the terms for support in the [#🧠│vagabond-eula](https://discord.com/channels/1008047161281347606/1186441919438532668/1186451364939829348) channel.
 Use [#🧠│vagabond-support](https://discord.com/channels/1008047161281347606/1127299705433497700) for asking for help or reporting bugs.

 Please be mindful of pings when asking for support and note that modified installations are **not supported**.
-Modifying the list in any way voids offical support the modlist.
+Modifying the list in any way voids offical support for the modlist.

 **If you encounter issues with an item/NPC/object or similar, please click the item in console and take a screenshot when submitting a bug report.
 Posting a screenshot of the issue without a console click will most likely be overlooked.**